julia-kraus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+To train the model, I used an Adam Optimizer with batch gradient descent.
+The batch size was 128, and I trained the model for 20 epochs.
+To avoid overfitting, I applied two dropout layers with keep_prob = 0.5.
+The learning rate was 0.0009.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 99.8%
-* validation set accuracy of ?
+* validation set accuracy of 94.6%
-* test set accuracy of ?
+* test set accuracy of 93.8%

 If an iterative approach was chosen:
+* I started out with the LeNet architecture as it was demonstrated in the CNN chapter
+* The results were not very good.
+I expected underfitting, so I trained for 20 epochs instead of 12
+* To improve the results, I added an extra convolutional layer.
+* To further improve the results, I chose a deeper filter depth in the convolutional layers.
+* The model was already over 90 percent, but there was some overfitting, so I applied dropout after the dense layers.
 * What was the first architecture that was tried and why was it chosen?
 * What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+The good test score is a good indicator that the model indeed generalizes well to new images.

 ### Test a Model on New Images